-You can create a data migration task to migrate existing and incremental business data from a MySQL database to a MySQL-compatible tenant of OceanBase Database through schema migration, full data migration, and incremental synchronization.
+You can create a data migration task to seamlessly migrate the existing business data and incremental data from the source database to the target database in MySQL-compatible mode of OceanBase Database through schema migration, full migration, and incremental synchronization.

 Notice